goatshriek/stumpless/docs/examples/sqlite3/README.md

 it's logged.

-If you don't want to bother creating the logs table, you can ask Stumpless to do this for you using `stumpless_create_default_sqlite3_table`.
-This will make a table with the following schema:
+If you don't want to bother creating the logs table, you can ask Stumpless to do it for you by invoking `stumpless_create_default_sqlite3_table`.
+This will create a table with the following schema:

 ```sql
 CREATE TABLE logs (